gitcrackin-now/cs1222-fall-2016/notes/sql-ddl.md

 DROP TABLE Contracts;
 ```

-## Adding coluns to an existing table
+## Adding columns to an existing table

 Syntax: